This document is a step-by-step guide for connecting to a MySQL database within BrightGauge.

 Step 5 - Test Connection

-Once you've filled out all of the fields, make sure to test the connection.
+After you complete all fields, make sure to test the connection.
 If successful, save the connection.

 Once you’ve saved the connection it's now off to build some new datasets!
 Help documents for SQL building in BrightGauge can be found here.

-NOTE: Sometimes the more efficient way to do this is to create a user in LabTech and modify the permissions in SQLYog
+Note: Sometimes, the more efficient way to do this is to create a user in Automate and modify the permissions in SQLYog.